Articles

 09 October 2021

 Jaundice is caused by too much bilirubin, a breakdown product of red blood cells.
 After being processed in the liver, bilirubin is passed out of body in poo.
 Newborn babies have a high number of red blood cells that are broken down and replaced frequently.
 Their livers are less effective in removing it from the blood.
-Jaundice therefore occurs in most of newborn babies.
-Jaundice often corrects itself by the time a baby is around 2 weeks old when the body produces less bilirubin and the liver is more effective at removing it from the body.
-When jaundice is persistent (pathological jaundice), it may indicate underlying health conditions that need to be treated.
-Some causes of pathological jaundice include: ...read more
+Jaundice therefore occurs ...read more

 Biliary Atresia